OguzhanTKurt/BALL-PHYSICS/README_EN.md

 - Visual look/feel is sleek and modern

 ---
-**We hope you have a ball!**

-For issues: just blame gravity 😜
+For issues: just switch off and on...

 ---
-Developed by: AI & YOU
+Developed by: OĞUZHAN TALHA KURT